 Car brand reviews

-Audi offers an enormous range of cars - everything from the Audi A1 small hatchback, right up to the Audi Q7 full-size 4x4 and its sporty sibling, the SQ7.
-With big sellers, such as the VW Golf-based A3 and larger A4, in between.
+Audi offers an enormous range of cars – from the Audi A1 small hatchback, right up to the Audi Q7 full-size 4x4 and its sporty sibling, the SQ7, and the innovative diesel hybrid, the Q7 e-Tron.
+In between are big sellers, such as the A3 and larger A4.

 To some extent, Audis can be regarded as expensive Volkswagens, since they share much of VW's engineering and underpinnings.
-But Audi does boast a lot of its own specific innovative technology and superior materials, especially inside the cabin.
+But Audi does boast plenty of its own specific innovative technology and superior materials, especially inside the cabin.

 How much do Audi cars cost?

-Right at the top end, the R8 sports car is priced at well over £130,000.
-However, it's often the desirable optional extras that really push Audi prices up - just ticking a few boxes will see your wallet become much lighter.
+It's often the desirable optional extras that really push Audi prices up - just ticking a few boxes will see your bank balance become much lighter.

 Audis tend to hold their value well.

 Audis tend to hold their value well, which can be good news for running costs as it means you lose less money over time.
 However, as with a new Audi, buying a second-hand one can be quite expensive.